 5 reasons Millennials should acquire life insurance now

 - It’s less expensive when you’re young.
 According to Barron’s, a healthy 25-year-old can purchase $1M worth of term life insurance at about $50-$60 in monthly premium payments—or around $2 per day.
 An older, 35-year-old Millennial could get the same coverage for about $70 per month.

 - You have kids or a spouse to protect.
 Many Millennials are now entering the phase of life where they are building their families.
 Having a spouse and/or young children to consider changes the risk equation.
 Although dying young is an unlikely event, it would cause tremendous financial hardship on a young, two-income family.
 The average funeral alone costs $6,000 to $10,000.
 And financial goals such as college expenses for children would be much harder for a single, widowed parent to achieve alone.

-  - Some policies have a savings component.
+- Some insurance policies have a savings component.
 Unlike term life insurance, the value of a whole life insurance policy can grow tax free and accumulate greater cash value over time.
-The premiums are more expensive than term life, but the cash value can be borrowed against in a time of financial hardship and this type of policy covers you until your death as long as you pay your premiums.
-Millennials might want to consider this while they are young and healthy—a medical condition in later years could make it harder to qualify for more assurance.
+The premiums are more expensive than term life insurance, but the cash value can be borrowed against in a time of financial hardship and this type of policy covers you until your death as long as you pay your premiums.
+Millennials might want to consider this while they are young and healthy—a medical condition in later years could make it harder to qualify for more insurance.

-  Employers should talk to Millennials about life assurance
+Employers should talk to Millennials about life insurance

 Communication about benefits should take place year-round.
-In the lead up to open enrollment season, employers should practise the 3+3 rule to ensure Millennials receive the information they need about life assurance.
+In the lead up to open enrollment season, employers should practice the 3+3 rule to ensure Millennials receive the information they need about life insurance.
 Present the information using at least three different mediums (email, web tools, printed material) and communicate a minimum of three weeks before open enrollment, so employees have time to process the information.